User Tools

 +

 -Licklider's vision of a worldwide computer network inspired many of the people who turned that idea into reality.
-Larry Roberts, the principal architect of the ARPANET, later credited Licklider's vision as a major influence on the project.
+Larry Roberts, the principal architect of the ARPANET, later credited Licklider's vision as a major influence on the project.+A true visionary, Licklider was an extremely intelligent and intensely creative man who cared more about whether the goal was accomplished than who got the credit.

 -One of the key technological advances that distinguished the Internet from earlier communications systems was packet switching.
 During the 1960s, Paul Baran and the RAND Corporation, in the report On Distributed Communications, developed the concept of packet switching as a foundation for a more resilient communications network.
 Rather than depending on a single path, data could be broken into packets and routed around damaged or congested areas, allowing the network to continue operating even if parts of it failed.